Best Satellite Internet Providers for Rural Businesses: Viasat vs. HughesNet

 T1: T1 is an older technology that delivers internet service through copper wire cables.
 But unlike DSL internet, which also uses phone wires, a T1 connection is solely dedicated to one location.
 This makes T1 super reliable.
 But it’s also extremely expensive—despite only being capable of speeds up to about 1.5 Mbps.

-The takeaway: For rural offices, Viasat is best
+The takeaway: For rural offices, Viasat is the best ’net

 While one-time satellite leader HughesNet is still a viable budget alternative for out-of-the-way business locales, Viasat’s recent technology upgrades in speed and stability are too powerful to overlook—especially for small companies with big internet appetites.
 That extra 75 Mbps can make the difference between growing and slowing for some businesses; for them, it’ll be worth the higher price tag.